silv3rr/pyspy/README.md

 ## docker

-Alternatively pyspy is also be part of [docker-glftpd](https://github.com/silv3rr/docker-glftpd)'s web interface which offers a complete gl install.
+Alternatively, pyspy is also be part of [docker-glftpd](https://github.com/silv3rr/docker-glftpd)'s web interface which offers a complete gl install.

 ## Configuration